renekreijveld/livechecklist/Checklist.English.md

 ## HTTPS
 * Certificate setup (if necessary)?
 * Activated HTTPS (if necessary)?
-* Admin Tools Pro: Convert all links to HTTPS when site is accessed over SSL (if necessary)

 ## Optimisation / SEO
 * SEF URLs / sh404SEF installed and configured?